Systems Integration Case Study

 As FEED progressed, the project team worked through issues concerning changing from a conventional engineering approach to a digital one.
 Like most EPCs, the engineering contractor had many work practices and quality procedures based on a document-centric approach.
 Vista helped the team address these issues systematically before work started on a task.

-Another benefit of the data-centric approach realized during FEED was a two-thirds reduction in the time required to create a cost estimate based on material take-offs.
+Another benefit of the A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual … approach realized during FEED was a two-thirds reduction in the time required to create a cost estimate based on material take-offs.
 The time saving was achieved by eliminating the task of manually extracting information from documents and inputting it into the cost model.

 During the project, multiple engineering contractors were able to works concurrently and seamlessly within a single environment, eliminating the many interface issues that typically arise among the project participants.